vipulSharma18/Getting-Started-with-Quantization/README.md

 Similar to TorchAO, GemLite provides different quantization configs in the gemlite.helper module:
 * Weight only quantization supports MXFP8, MXFP4, NVFP4, INT8, FP8.
 Examples: A16W8, A16W4, A16W2, A16W1, A16W158.
 * Activation and weight quantization: A8W8, A8W4, A8W2, A8W1, A8W158.
-* 4 bit activation is also supported with configs like A4W8, and A4W4.
+* 4-bit activation is also supported with configs like A4W8, and A4W4.
 * Actual quantization options:
     * **A16**: A16W8, A16Wn, A16W8_INT, A16Wn_HQQ_INT, A16W8_HQQ_INT, A16W4_HQQ_INT, A16W2_HQQ_INT, A16W1_HQQ_INT, A16Wn_MXFP, A16W8_MXFP, A16W4_MXFP
     * **A8**: A8W8_dynamic, A8W8_INT8_dynamic, A8W8_FP8_dynamic, A8Wn_HQQ_INT_dynamic, A8W4_HQQ_INT_dynamic, A8W2_HQQ_INT_dynamic, A8W8_MXFP_dynamic, A8Wn_MXFP_dynamic, A8W4_MXFP_dynamic